BasicWolf/zblog/src/content/articles/2020_07_18_python_and_dependency_injection.rst

               message=message
           )

-This eliminates the immediate initialization problem:
+This eliminates the initialization problem:
 ``AlertDispatcher`` can be instantiated with the required dependency after Python fully loads the program files to memory.

-Now that dispatching alerts is handled by a class, wrapping a message bus and an alert dispatcher is simple:
+Now that dispatching alerts is handled by a class, putting a message bus and an alert dispatcher together is simple:

 .. code-block:: python

    ...
    rabbit_message_bus = RabbitMQBus()
    alert_dispatcher =  AlertDispatcher(rabbit_message_bus)

-   try:
    ...
-   except ReactorMetldownError as e:
-     alert_dispatcher.send(str(e))
-     ...
+   if reactor_meltdown_detected:
+       alert_dispatcher.send('Reactor is no more!')

 Notice how ``AlertDispatcher`` object is constructed.
 Its ``message_bus`` dependency is fulfilled by  an instance of``RabbitMQBus``.
 In other words, the *dependency is injected* into an object, while the object is being initialized (constructed).

-  In software engineering, *dependency injection* is a technique in which an object receives other objects that it depends on.
+  In software engineering, *dependency injection* (DI) is a technique in which an object receives other objects that it depends on.
   The receiving object is called a *client* and the passed (that is, "injected") object is called a *service*.